andygibson/datafactory/README.md

         System.out.println("Date range = " + dateToString(start) + " to " + dateToString(end));
     }

-The result is a list of dates where the second date is always later than the first :
+The result is a list of dates where the second date is always later than the first:

     Date range = 04/29/2005 to 07/16/2006
     Date range = 08/07/2009 to 01/19/2010